namratads/SeleniumNote/README.md

 3. Supports Multiple Programming Languages

-   --Java, Python, C#, Ruby, JavaScript, and Kotlin--allows testers and developers to write test scripts in the language as per thier choice
+   --Java, Python, C#, Ruby, JavaScript, and Kotlin--allows testers and developers to write test scripts in the language as per their choice

 4. Direct Interaction with Browsers